weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 16. In Beth’s Inbox, **Accept** the meeting request and select **Send the response now**.

 17. Hover over the **Edge browser** icon on the taskbar and select the InPrivate Session that’s displaying **Allan’s** calendar.
-Select the **email** icon in the bottom left-corner of the window and verify that Allan received the accepted meeting request from Beth.
+Select the meeting on Allan's calendar and verify that Beth has accepted meeting request.

 18. Create another meeting request with a subject of **Test 2**.
 Add **Beth Burke** as a meeting attendee again, then select **Scheduling Assistant**.